shaiss/agapi/docs/content-studios-prd/09-executive-summary.md

 3. Experiments can be run with controlled variations of AI followers
 4. Results can be viewed and compared across different experimental conditions

-By breaking down the implementation into these manageable components, the CircleTube team can efficiently develop the Labs feature while minimizing integration challenges and allowing for parallel development efforts.
+By breaking down the implementation into these manageable components, the Agapi team can efficiently develop the Labs feature while minimizing integration challenges and allowing for parallel development efforts.